marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

 .. option:: -Wnonnull-compare

-  Warn when comparing an argument marked with the :gcc-attr:`nonnull` function attribute against null inside the function.
+  Warn when comparing an argument marked with the :fn-attr:`nonnull` function attribute against null inside the function.

   :option:`-Wnonnull-compare` is included in :option:`-Wall`.
 It